matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 - Create and connect graphic objects on-screen, rather than writing lines of text code.
 - Pure Data is friendly to many musicians because it can feel similar to making physical connections between instruments and effect pedals.
 - By changing the order in which the pedals (or objects) are connected, we can change the sound produced.
-  - Sometimes this way of organising information can lead to a more playful approach, and affords connections between objects that weren't intended by the creator - just like a lot of commercial music software.
+- Sometimes this way of organising information can lead to a more playful approach, and affords connections between objects that weren't intended by the creator - as is the case with a lot of commercial music software.

 ### Why use Pure Data?